chriszacny/lifehacking-tools/README.md

 Feel free to use them yourself and modify them for your needs, but I'd recommend reading through the References below, so you can develop your own personal flowcharts.

+**TIP: Some of these flowcharts are large - Right Click and Open in New Tab.**

 ## Building the flowcharts

 * Install Docker